justusthane/grav-justus.ws/user/pages/03.food/01.care-of-cast-iron-pans/default.md

 If your pan has developed a good non-stick seasoning, the chainmail scrubber with the dishwater takes any foodbits right off and leaves the seasoning beautifully smooth.

 I know the soap is controversial.
 Most people say to *never* let soap near your cast iron.
 I used to subscribe to the no-wash method.
 I’d just give them a quick wipe after use, and if there were stuck-on foodstuffs, I’d use some salt with a paper towel as a scouring agent.
-But my pans were always slighty gross and I found the results not that great anyway.
+But my pans were always a little gross and I found the results not that great anyway.
 I think the salt scrub can damage the seasoning.

 ## Drying
-You do want to make sure your pans are totally dry before you put them away, or they'll rust (if they do develop a little surface rust, just scrub it off).
+You do want to make sure your pans are totally dry before you put them away or they'll rust.
 I used to either throw them in the oven (takes too long) or put them on a burner (if you forget about them you risk scorching the seasoning).
 Now I dry them by putting them on a burner upside down.
 They dry quickly and you don't risk damaging the seasoning.

+If they do develop a little surface rust, just scrub it off with a copper scrubber or steel wool—you'll probably have to re-season afterwards).

 ## Restoring
 Some day I'll write about restoring old rusty cast iron.
 A cast iron pan is never broken, only unloved.